Ayham Al-Samamreh

-Ayham Zeyad Ayed Al-Samamreh (أيهم السمامرة; born 9 May 2006) is a Jordanian professional footballer who plays as a center-back for Jordanian Pro League side Al-Wehdat and Jordan U-23.
+Ayham Zeyad Ayed Al-Samamreh (أيهم السمامرة; born 9 May 2006) is a Jordanian professional footballer who plays as a center-back for Jordanian Pro League side Al-Wehdat.

 Club career

 Early career

 Al-Samamreh began his career at Jordan Knights, before joining Al-Wehdat on an initial three-year contract.

 Al-Wehdat

 He began his senior career with Al-Wehdat during the 2025-26 Jordanian Pro League season.

+After receiving limited minutes at Al-Wehdat, Al-Jazeera expressed their interest in obtaining Al-Samarneh on loan.

 International career

 Al-Samamreh is a youth international for Jordan, having first represented the Jordanian under-17 team.

 On 10 April 2024, Al-Samarneh was called up to the under-23 to participate in the 2024 AFC U-23 Asian Cup held in Qatar.

 On 16 March 2025, Al-Samamreh was called up to the Jordan U-23 team for the 2025 WAFF U-23 Championship held in Oman.
+Al-Samarneh scored his only goal with the Jordan U23 team during an 11–0 victory over Bhutan during 2026 AFC U-23 Asian Cup qualification.
+On 23 December 2025, Al-Samamreh was called up to the 2026 AFC U-23 Asian Cup, participating in one match against Kyrgyzstan.